cinqict/jenkins-init-groovy/README.md

 ## Configure Jenkins using Groovy

 Jenkins offers a hook, the `init.groovy.d` directory, where you can add your Groovy code for all initial Jenkins configurations.

-Since there is no proper documentation you have basicly two options when you want to create your own Groovy files: search for github repo's with examples or dive into Jenkins or plugin code.
+Since there is no proper documentation, you have basicly two options when you want to create your own Groovy files: search for github repo's with examples or dive into Jenkins or plugin code.
+If you are not a developer, like me, don't be scared of this code.
+Just look and see which classes and methods are used and how this is used in the Groovy file.
+When you start to see the logic, you will be able to modify it yourself.

-In the `init.groovy.d.example` directory you can find Groovy examples which you can use.
+In the `init.groovy.d.example` directory you can find Groovy examples which I have created this way.

 ## Developing Groovy files yourself

+In this repo you find a simple `Dockerfile` based on a previous blog [Building a Jenkins development Docker image](https://github.com/cinqict/jenkinsdev).
+Using this image, you can quickly create and destroy a Jenkins server to verify your Groovy files or test new plugins.

-You can use the Script Console `http://localhost/script` to test your Groovy code.
-This way you do not have to restart Jenkins.
+The Script Console `http://localhost/script` offers a simple way to run your Groovy directly.

 Note that when you import a plugin class in your Groovy file, be sure to add the plugin also to the `plugin.txt` file.

-### Simple Jenkins

-In this repo you find a simple `Dockerfile` based on a previous blog [Building a Jenkins development Docker image](https://github.com/cinqict/jenkinsdev).
-Using this image, you can quickly create and destroy a Jenkins server to verify new plugins from `plugins.txt` and your Groovy files from the `init.groovy.d` directory.

 ```bash
 # Build images